 - To remove an existing collision spacing, select it in the list and click the button.

 Positive collision spaces will expand other objects and collide with the expanded shape.
-Negative collision shapes will reduced object shapes and collide with the reduced shape.
+Negative collision spaces, will reduce object shapes and collide with the reduced shape.
 The expansion and reduction is similar to shape offsetting.

 Collision spacing can be used to uniformly space objects, while moving objects with the Pointer tool.